jesuel-marques/GaugeFix-Coulomb/README.md

 ## More on the format

-The mapping between the directions and the Lorentz indices is defined in lattice.h.
+The mapping between the directions and the Lorentz indices is defined in settings.h before compiling.

 ```
 #define X_INDX 0